Shreyas9699/Toxic-Comments-Classifier-cpp/README.md

 I have used the `DataPreProcessor.py` file, since the comments have a lot of new line and processing it via C++ was bit overwhelming!

 Just run the py code and it will generate the new files that containts only the necessary files

+`fitOnTexts` Method -> Builds a vocabulary (word index) from a collection of text samples.
+- Assigns a unique integer ID to each word, starting from 1 (index 0 is reserved).
+- Retains only the most frequent maxFeatures words.

+`textToSequence` Method ->
+- Converts a single text string into a sequence of integer IDs based on the vocabulary.
+- Omitted words (not in the vocabulary) are excluded.

+`textsToSequences` Method ->
+- Tokenizes multiple text samples into sequences of integer IDs.

+`padSequence` Method ->
+- Ensures all sequences have the same length (maxlen) by:
+- Truncating longer sequences.
+- Padding shorter sequences with zeros.